 3. low physical activity.

-Let your child listen to the needs of his body.
-The child, as a rule, consumes the amount of food that is necessary to maintain and achieve such a height and weight that is normal ... for him.
-Adults around the baby should provide him with favorable conditions for the acquisition of healthy eating habits.
-Let the baby feel his signals of hunger and satiety, and the role of parents is manifested in the timely satisfaction of these needs.
+Give your child the opportunity to hear the needs of his body.
+A child, as a rule, eats the amount of food that is necessary to maintain and achieve a height and weight that is normal... for him.
+Adults around the baby should provide him with favorable conditions to acquire healthy eating habits.
+Give the baby the opportunity to feel his hunger and satiety signals, and the role of parents is manifested in the timely satisfaction of these needs.

-Regardless of the weight of the child, it is necessary to apply the same strategy in eating, that is, to give him the opportunity to eat in accordance with the feeling of hunger.
-This The best way ensure that the child is meeting its energy needs and getting the nutrients it needs for good growth.
+Regardless of the child’s weight, it is necessary to apply the same strategy in food, that is, give him the opportunity to eat in accordance with his feeling of hunger.
+This The best way ensure that the child meets his energy needs and receives the nutrients he needs for good growth.

-Studies have shown that those babies who were given the opportunity to eat only when he wants, and not when his parents wanted it, have a good appetite.
-And in babies who from an early age they tried to feed different ways“Just to eat”, then there are problems with appetite.
+Studies have proven that those babies who were given the opportunity to eat only when they want, and not when their parents wanted it, have a good appetite.
+And the kids who early age tried to feed different ways“just to eat”, subsequently problems with appetite arise.

 Parents are an example for their child.
 Starting from one year, the baby can eat the same food as the rest of the family.
-It is important to teach your child healthy eating habits from an early age.
-Children will then learn how to right choice in favor of a healthy diet when they grow up.
+It is important to teach your baby healthy eating habits from an early age.
+Children will subsequently learn to do right choice in favor healthy eating when they grow up.

-Three important things to help your kids develop healthy eating habits: regularity, variety, and taste.
+Three important things to help your kids develop healthy eating habits are regularity, variety, and taste.

 Calculation of body surface area in children